Narcissistic Personality Disorder (cont.)

 - What is the treatment for narcissistic personality disorder?

-- What complications are associated with narcissistic personality disorder?
+- What is the prognosis of narcissistic personality disorder?

 - Find a local Psychiatrist in your town

 What are causes and risk factors for narcissistic personality disorder?